 Going to your family doctor is the best first step as they will be able to provide guidance about where to get more help.
 This may involve a referral to a counsellor in the community or to a local child and adolescent mental health service who can provide specialist assessment and interventions for anxiety.

-Find out more about where to get help
+Find out where to get non-urgent support for your child.

 References